pasztorpisti/json-cfg/README.rst

         # will be assigned to it
         c.subobj1.val1 = val1

+        # The assignment is clever enough to accept json compatible structures
+        c.obj1 = obj

     # The config file is automatically saved when we left the with block

     # Now lets load it up again and check that the values match
     config = jsoncfg.load_config(server_file_name)
     assert config.example_arr == arr
     assert config.subobj1.val1 == val1
+    assert str(config.obj1) == str(obj) # This comparison may not work

 Error handling: exceptions